GuardianCoding/PatternAnalysis-2025/recognition/MambaIRv2 Greyscale to Colour - Youssef Hassan (48621573)/README.md

 conda activate mamba-colour
 ```

-The script used by the Makefile (`install_mambair.sh`) will automatically create the environment `mamba-colour`, clone the latest MambaIRv2 repository, make it importable via `pip`, and download the release that contains all the pretrained checkpoints needed foor training.
+The script used by the Makefile (`install_mambair.sh`) will automatically create the environment `mamba-colour`, clone the latest MambaIRv2 repository, make it importable via `pip`, and download the release that contains all the pretrained checkpoints needed for training.

 ---